-Angel Densetsu raises the Idiot Plot to an art form - the entire concept is that the main character unwittingly becomes the most fearsome gangster in Japan because of the whole cast's inability to communicate properly.
+Angel Densetsu raises the Idiot Plot to an art form - the entire concept is that the main character, a total Nice Guy who wouldn't hurt a fly, unwittingly becomes the most fearsome gangster in Japan because of the whole cast's inability to communicate properly.

-In the anime of Sakurasou no Pet na Kanojo — the protagonist is specifically oblivious and thickheaded enough to be continuously embarrassed and ashamed of his female-lead just so hilarity may ensue.
-By a matter of fact, In the end of the first episode, the protagonist came to a life-changing, self-aware conclusion that he is merely a cog within the machine, a simpleton that is too afraid to be important; and that conclusion — is completely forgotten in the next episode; making it possible to repeat the same mistakes throughout the show, looking for the exact answer he had already answered on the first episode through the many hijinks which ensues with it.
+In the anime of The Pet Girl of Sakurasou, the protagonist is specifically oblivious and thickheaded enough to be continuously embarrassed and ashamed of his female-lead just so hilarity may ensue.
+As a matter of fact, at the end of the first episode, the protagonist came to a life-changing, self-aware conclusion that he is merely a cog within the machine, a simpleton that is too afraid to be important; and that conclusion — is completely forgotten in the next episode; making it possible to repeat the same mistakes throughout the show, looking for the exact answer he had already answered on the first episode through the many hijinks which ensues with it.

 Post exposition, it is explicitly shown that the protagonist has dealt with the tough, socially-inept, probably autistic heroine for almost a whole month; yet he is still shaken by her quirky, eccentric, abnormal behavior as if he just met her.

-In Sora Wo Kakeru Shoujo, Nami's sisters structurally fail to acknowledge her obvious depressed state, going so far as to kick her down even more, as Kazane does in one episode.
-Even after Nami's Face-Heel Turn, Akiha simply tells Nami to shut up instead of listening to her during their first critical confrontation.
+In The Girl Who Leapt Through Space, Nami's sisters structurally fail to acknowledge her obvious depressed state, going so far as to kick her down even more, as Kazane does in one episode.
+Even after Nami's FaceHeel Turn, Akiha simply tells Nami to shut up instead of listening to her during their first critical confrontation.
 Yeah, that really worked, now did it.